 - The driver’s judgment is impaired, often leading the driver to misjudge the distance between vehicles.
 The driver may fail to check the rear or side mirrors before changing lanes or attempt riskier maneuvers than he or she would otherwise.

-It’s important to note that while falling asleep behind the wheel is incredibly dangerous, simply driving while drowsy (and not entirely asleep) is still a significant issue that can lead to serious accidents.
+It’s important to note that while falling asleep behind the wheel is incredibly dangerous, simply driving while drowsy (and not entirely asleep) is still a significant issue that can lead to serious crashes.

 Which Drivers Are Most Likely to Be Fatigued?